wordofwarning/wordofwarning.org/current/2017-autumnwinter/buck/index.md

 Since graduating from Northern School of Contemporary Dance with a first-class BA (Hons) in Performing Arts, Akeim has been involved in cross-disciplinary projects working with a wide range of artists.
 His focus as a maker + collaborator is to combine expressive skills such as dance, writing, poetry, beat-box, singing and acting through performance, and telling new stories that reach beyond existing dance audiences.

-He has worked on numerous projects with different artists + companies around the UK as a dancer, beatboxer and actor, includng: Pauline Mayers (Mayers Ensemble), Chris Goode & Co, Balbir Singh Dance, Jamaal Burkmar Dance, John Liron (Wolf Kid Theatre), Heather Walrond Dance + Ballet Lorent.
+He has worked on numerous projects with different artists + companies around the UK as a dancer, beatboxer and actor, including: Pauline Mayers (Mayers Ensemble), Chris Goode & Co, Balbir Singh Dance, Jamaal Burkmar Dance, John Liron (Wolf Kid Theatre), Heather Walrond Dance + Ballet Lorent.

 #### What people have said about *Windows…*
 >*…an electric performer …an engaging exploration of crucial contemporary issues.*<br>Sophie Ignatieff, Refugee Week

 #### Credits
-Written + performed by Akeim Toussaint Buck.<br>Dramaturge + co-writer: Zodwa Nyoni | Gold Dust Director: Amanda Huxtable | Sound:
+Written + performed by Akeim Toussaint Buck.<br>Dramaturge + co-writer: Zodwa Nyoni | Gold Dust Director: Amanda Huxtable<br>Sound:
-Akeim Toussaint Buck, Burning Spear, Dizaya Khupe, Furaha Mussanzi, Otis Jones | Visual Designer: Akeelah Bertram | Lighting Designer: Mark Baker

-Commissioned by Yorkshire Dance Amplified + Northern School of Contemporary Dance through the Northern Connections programme, delivered in partnership with Spin Arts + Leeds Beckett University.<br>Supported using public funding by the National Lottery through Arts Council England.
+Akeim Toussaint Buck, Burning Spear, Dizaya Khupe, Furaha Mussanzi, Otis Jones<br>Visual Designer: Akeelah Bertram | Lighting Designer: Mark Baker<br>Commissioned by Yorkshire Dance Amplified + Northern School of Contemporary Dance through the Northern Connections programme, delivered in partnership with Spin Arts + Leeds Beckett University.<br>Supported using public funding by the National Lottery through Arts Council England.
 Developed at West Yorkshire Playhouse; supported by The Civic, Barnsley + RJC Dance. | Image by Ashley Karrell.

 #### Websites
 <a href="http://www.toussainttomove.com" target="_blank">www.toussainttomove.com</a> | <a href="http://www.facebook.com/ToussaintToMove" target="_blank">facebook/ToussaintToMove</a>